 Kind of sounds like a pretty powerful forms conversion/migration tool.
 While that is a good starting point, it’s much more.
 It also serves as a means of future-proofing your forms development efforts, by preserving your forms in a model that can be re-used to author forms to new platforms as they become available in the marketplace and supported by Kudzu.
 Future versions will surface additional capabilities (…no sneak peeks today) that will further simplify and in some cases remove the challenges associated with managing forms in an enterprise.

 We’re also focused on accelerating ideation.
 As a starting point we developed a very robust connector for Balsamiq…a leading ideation/mock-up platform.
-This is important because while most form technologies have robust authoring tools, they require at least some understanding of form construction.
+This is important because while most automation platforms offer robust authoring tools, they require at least some understanding of form construction.
 It would be like a builder asking a home buyer to draw up some blueprints for them with no knowledge of building code and hope they produce something useful.
 Now the builder could hand them a piece of paper and pencil and say draw it for me, hand that to an architect who does understand building code, and have them transform it into something the builder can use to build the house.
-Along those lines, you can hand Balsamiq to a non-technical user (…what do we call them today, Citizen Developers?), let them “draw” the form, then flip over to Kudzu read it in, and write it out to your target.
+Along those lines, you can hand Balsamiq to a business user, let them “draw” the form, then flip over to Kudzu read it in, and write it out to your target.
 Imagine taking what amounts to a drawing from a business user and being able to show them a working form wired up to data objects in a few clicks.

 So what did we learn today?
 Organizations have forms.
 Managing those forms can be expensive and problematic.
 We’re delivering a solution that can help.

 Go to www.kudzusoftware.com and Join our mailing list to keep up-to-date on our product release date and other exciting news about Kudzu Software.